i-make-robots/Evil-Minion/README.txt

 firmware for a 5 axis robot arm.

-This project is designed to work with Arm5, the PC control software for the 5 axis robot arm.
+This project is designed to work with Evil Overlord (http://github.com/i-make-robots/Evil-Overlord), the Marginally Clever robot control software.

 ## Instructions ##